SCRIPTEASERS SUBMISSION INSTRUCTIONS

 ON THE NIGHT OF YOUR READING:

-You are encouraged to invite friends to attend the reading.
+You are strongly encouraged to invite friends to attend the reading on ZOOM or in-person.

-During the discussion the Moderator will solicit feedback from the audience members and actors, based on our standard format questions.
-We ask that the author refrain from commenting until the conclusion, at which time, the Moderator will offer you the opportunity to make brief remarks and address the audience’s questions.
+During the discussion, the Moderator will solicit feedback from the audience members and actors.
+We ask that the author refrain from commenting until the conclusion of the discussion.

 FAQ